DATA PROCESSING AGREEMENT

 (d) the other party’s financial position deteriorates to such an extent that in the terminating party’s opinion the other party’s capability to adequately fulfil its obligations under the Contract has been placed in jeopardy.

-8.3 Upon receipt of written notice of termination from the Client or upon giving written notice of termination to the Client by TeacherCloud (in either case whether in respect of this agreement or the Contract), TeacherCloud shall within 120 days:
+8.3 Upon receipt of written notice of termination from the Client or upon giving written notice of termination to the Client by TeacherCloud (in either case whether in respect of this agreement or the Contract), TeacherCloud shall within 30 days of the effective date of the termination of this agreement and/or the Contract (whichever occurs first):

-(b) to the extent technically and legally practicable, erase all Client Data from its computer and communications systems and devices used by it, or which is stored in electronic form;
+(b) to the extent technically and legally practicable, erase all Client Data from its computer and communications systems and devices used by it, or which is stored in electronic form.
+Where Client Data is erased it shall be considered erased for the purposes of this clause where it has been put beyond use by TeacherCloud;

 (c) use its reasonable endeavours to procure that any third parties erase all Data to the extent technically and legally practicable which is stored in electronic form on systems and data storage services provided by third parties; and